-When EU authorities voice their concerns regarding certain types of network sharing (e.g. spectrum sharing, sharing of active infrastructure), they guite often cite a possible decrease in network based competition.
-Understandably, it is very hard to reconcile the concept of network sharing with network based competition they are in fact, to some extent, inconsistent with each other.
+When EU authorities voice their concerns regarding certain types of network sharing (e.g. spectrum sharing, sharing of active infrastructure), they quite often cite a possible decrease in network based competition.
+Understandably, it is very hard to reconcile the concept of network sharing with network based competition - they are in fact, to some extent, inconsistent with each other.
 Therefore, the main question is not whether network sharing is supporting network based competition but how it is supporting it.
 When considering whether to support a certain form of sharing, an authority should, amongst other factors, give proper weight to how much saving that form of network sharing could provide, and how much it costs for providers in that given market to obtain the necessary access rights to spectrum.

-In light of the vast pressure on the operators, and in light of the lack of progress in EU member states in terms of 4G coverage (when compared to its major peers, like USA, Japan and even China), it could be time to give a new, more investmentfriendly meaning to network based competition, and to consider service based competition.
+In light of the vast pressure on the operators, and in light of the lack of progress in EU member states in terms of 4G coverage (when compared to its major peers, like USA, Japan and even China), it could be time to give a new, more investment-friendly meaning to network based competition, and to consider service based competition.

 The most recent merger cases in Germany and Ireland at least confirm that competition may stay strong even if the number of networks is reduced.
 We believe that this approach will also have an impact on the assessment of network sharing arrangements.
-In the 22 countries surveyed, there were a total of seven deals concluded in 2013, with a further five completed very close to 2013.